← Back to Blog

 6. Explore Help to Buy and Shared Ownership

-Government schemes can help bridge the gap if your student loan repayments are limiting your borrowing power.
-Shared ownership, in particular, allows you to buy a share of a property with a smaller mortgage, making affordability assessments easier to pass.
+If your student loan is capping your borrowing power, government schemes can bridge the gap.
+Shared ownership lets you buy a share of a property with a smaller mortgage, making affordability assessments much easier to pass.
+It's not perfect, but for many graduates it's the only realistic route onto the ladder.

 7. Consider Joint Applications